one-data-model/one-data-model.github.io/_pages/sdflanguage.md

   of these data description languages.
 SDF 1.0 uses both CDDL ([RFC8610][]) and the formats proposed at json-schema.org for this.
-- The structure of the data themselves can be modelled in similar ways; [SDF language][] borrows specific elements of the json-schema.org proposals for this.
+- The structure of the data themselves can be modelled in similar ways; SDF borrows specific elements of the json-schema.org proposals for this.
 - Abundant tools and libraries are available to produce/consume JSON, so tooling to work with SDF models can be created efficiently.

-The syntax and semantics of the SDF format are described in the [SDF][] repository.
+The syntax and semantics of SDF are described in the SDF specification.
+After the initial development at the OneDM group, the SDF standardization continues now in the [ASDF IETF Working Group][ASDF].
+Information about the latest published draft of SDF is available in the [IETF Data Tracker][IETF SDF].
+Latest editor draft is available in the [SDF language] repository.
 The [terminology][] page relates the SDF terms against SDO used terms.

 ## Verification of SDF